mr-karthik-shetty/open-cv-face-detect/README.md

 # open-cv-face-detect
-Implementing face detection using OpenCV library in python.
+Implementing face detection on images and real-time videos using OpenCV library in python.